Pokémon Red, Blue, and Yellow: Development

 The main characters were named after Tajiri himself as Satoshi, who is described as Tajiri in his youth, and his long-time friend, role model, mentor, and fellow Nintendo developer, Shigeru Miyamoto, as Shigeru.
 Ken Sugimori, an artist and longtime friend of Tajiri, headed the development of drawings and designs of the Pokémon, working with a team of fewer than ten people who conceived the various designs for all 151 Pokémon.
 Atsuko Nishida created the designs for Pikachu, Bulbasaur, Charmander, Squirtle, and many others.
 Sugimori, in turn, finalized each design, drawing the Pokémon from various angles in order to assist Game Freak's graphics department in properly rendering the creature.
-Music for the game was composed by Junichi Masuda, who utilized the four sound channels of the Game Boy to create both the melodies and the sound effects and Pokémon "cries" heard upon encountering them.
-He noted the game's opening theme, titled "Monster", was produced with the image of battle scenes in mind, using white noise to sound like marching music and imitate a snare drum.

-Originally called Capsule Monsters, the game's title went through several transitions due to trademark difficulties, becoming CapuMon and KapuMon before eventually settling upon Pocket Monsters.
+Originally called Capsule Monsters, the title went through several transitions due to trademark problems, becoming CapuMon and KapuMon before eventually settling upon Pocket Monsters.
 Tajiri always thought that Nintendo would reject his game, as the company did not really understand the concept at first.
 However, the games turned out to be a success, something Tajiri and Nintendo never expected, especially because of the declining popularity of the Game Boy.

 Tajiri said that the Poké Ball concept was inspired by Ultraseven's Capsule Monsters from the tokusatsu superhero television series Ultraseven (1967–1968).
 Nintendo spent $13 million marketing Pokémon Red and Blue in the United States.

 Music

-The music was composed by Junichi Masuda at his home on a Commodore Amiga computer, which only features PCM sample playback and converted to the Game Boy with a program he had written.
+The game's music was composed by Junichi Masuda, who used the four sound channels of the Game Boy to create both the melodies and the sound effects and Pokémon "cries" heard upon encountering them.
+He composed the opening theme, with battle scenes in mind, using white noise to sound like marching music and imitate a snare drum.
+Masuda wrote the music at his home on a Commodore Amiga computer, which only features PCM sample playback and converted to the Game Boy with a program he had written.